 a.
 This award recognizes a M.S. student in the department who has demonstrated all-round excellence in academic performance, research, teaching, and service and leadership.
-To be eligible for this award MS students must have been enrolled for at least one year.
+To be eligible for this award the MS student must have been enrolled for at least one year.